 Mars One then narrows the remaining applicants down to Round Two candidates.
 These individuals need to provide a medical statement from their own physician stating that they have met all the defined requirements.
 Mars One's criteria for medical fitness are similar to those of NASA.

 The remaining individuals will subsequently receive materials to study for general knowledge questions.
-Mars One Chief Medical Officer Norbert Kraft interviews the members of this group individually about the knowledge questions and about their motivation to become part of this life-changing mission.
+Mars One's Chief Medical Officer Norbert Kraft interviews the members of this group individually about the knowledge questions and about their motivation to become part of this life-changing mission.
 The interviews are brief because it does not require a lot of time to determine which candidate is not suitable to fly to Mars.
 Therefore, the following selection rounds will be focused on determining who has what it takes to settle on Mars.
 The remaining candidates will have shown that they are healthy, smart, and dedicated.

-A new group of four astronauts will land on Mars every two years, steadily increasing the settlement’s size.
+A new group of four astronauts will land on Mars every 26 months, steadily increasing the settlement’s size.
 Eventually, a living unit will be built from local materials, large enough to grow trees.
 As more astronauts arrive, the creativity applied to settlement expansion will certainly give way to ideas and innovation that cannot be conceived now.
 But it can be expected that the human spirit will continue to persevere, and even thrive in this challenging environment.

 Mars One’s teams of prospective Mars inhabitants will be prepared for the mission by participating full time in an extensive training program.
 This will be their full time, paid job.
 The training is split up into three programs: technical training, personal training, and group training.